Öland: Travel Guide & Attractions in Sweden’s Summer Haven

 Öland's rich history and beautiful sceneries make it worth the visit.
 Start your road trip early and have fun!

-Scandinavians love their summer months, especially since a summer’s day can have more than 20 hours of daylight! Öland is a great summer vacation spot that is popular with both locals and tourists, and here is a travel guide to tell you how to make your own visit there!
+Scandinavians love their summer months, especially since a summer’s day can have more than 20 hours of daylight! Öland is a great summer vacation spot that is popular with both locals and tourists, and here is a travel guide to help you out when you make your own trip there!

 Getting there